 Salsa verde gets its vibrant green color from the fresh ingredients used to make it – namely, tomatillos, green chili peppers, cilantro and lime juice.

-What’s salsa verde made of?
+What’s tomatillo verde made of?

 - Mexican chili peppers: Fresh chili peppers provide a little heat!
 I like to use a mix of smoky poblanos and mild jalapeño peppers.
 Make sure you remove most (or all) of the ribs and seeds or your green salsa will be very spicy!